DETAILED ACTION

 or one or more data structures

-As per dependent claim 6, Suleiman, Yang, and Sims disclose the limitations similar to those in claim 1, and the same rejection is incorporated herein.
+As per dependent claim 6, Suleiman, Yang, Sims, and Madhavan disclose the limitations similar to those in claim 1, and the same rejection is incorporated herein.
 Suleiman discloses wherein similarity score provides an indication of similar data distributions associated with the site data (paragraphs 0077-0080: Here, the similarity of a dataset is determined by comparing the similarity score of the data set to the other suitable datasets).

 With respect to independent claim 8, the claim recites the device for performing the method of claims 1 and 6.
 Claim 8 is rejected under similar rationale.